LavinMQ for IoT: from device to dashboard in minutes

 Protocols at the edge vs. at the backend

-IoT systems stretch from tiny sensors at the edge to powerful services in the cloud.
-The same protocol may not fit everywhere.
-LavinMQ supports many, so you can pick the right one for each part of your stack.
+IoT systems range from tiny edge sensors to powerful services in the cloud.
+A single protocol may not fit everywhere, which is why LavinMQ supports multiple protocols, allowing you to choose the best fit for each part of your stack:

 MQTT for devices - Designed for constrained devices and unstable networks.
 Lightweight, battery-friendly, with QoS levels and retained messages.